awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.OnlineOps.ViolationDetection.md

 ## Downloading and Running Violation Detector<a name="GSI.OnlineOps.ViolationDetection.Running"></a>

-Violation Detector is available as an executable Java archive \(`.jar` file\), and will run on Windows, Mac, or Linux computers\.
-Violation Detector requires Java 1\.7 \(or above\) and Maven\.
+Violation Detector is available as an executable Java Archive \(`.jar` file\), and will run on Windows, macOS, or Linux computers\.
+Violation Detector requires Java 1\.7 \(or later\) and Apache Maven\.
 + [https://github\.com/awslabs/dynamodb\-online\-index\-violation\-detector](https://github.com/awslabs/dynamodb-online-index-violation-detector)

-Follow the instructions in the *README\.md* file to download and install Violation Detector using Maven
+Follow the instructions in the *README\.md* file to download and install Violation Detector using Maven\.

-To start Violation Detector, go to the directory where you have built `ViolationDetector.java` and enter the following command:
+To start Violation Detector, go to the directory where you have built `ViolationDetector.java` and enter the following command\.

 ```
 java -jar ViolationDetector.jar [options]